dennislee22/dennislee22.github.io/docs/cdppvc/gpuecs.md

 ## Install Nvidia Driver and Nvidia-container-runtime

 1. Based on the Nvidia GPU card specification, browse the Nvidia [site](https://www.nvidia.com/Download/index.aspx?lang=en-us) in order to check which software driver version to use.
-This demo uses Nvidia A100 GPU card and a check at the Nvidia site shows that version `515.65.01` is recommended as shown below.
+This demo uses Nvidia A100 GPU card and a check at the Nvidia site shows that version `515.65.01` is recommended.

     ![](../../assets/images/gpu/nvidiaecs1.png)

     ![](../../assets/images/gpu/nvidiaecs2.png)

-2. In the ECS host/node installed with Nvidia GPU card, install the necessary OS software packages described below and reboot the node.
-In this demo, the OS of the node is Centos7.9 and the hostname with GPU card installed is `ecsgpu.cdpkvm.cldr`.
+2. In the ECS host/node installed with Nvidia GPU card, install the necessary OS software packages as described below and subsequently reboot the node.
+In this demo, the OS of the node is Centos7.9 and the hostname with GPU card is `ecsgpu.cdpkvm.cldr`.

     ```bash
     # yum update -y